lesmana/image-to-ansi-blocks/README.md

-in the second code block we only have `38` for foreground color. that means the background color stays the default color.
+in the second code block we only have `38` for foreground color. that means the background color stays the default color. or to be more precise: the background color stays at whatever it was set before this code.

 limitations:
 ------------